glromeo/esbuild-sass-plugin/README.md

   You can have a look at the [**multiple** fixture](https://github.com/glromeo/esbuild-sass-plugin/blob/main/test/fixture/multiple) for an example where **lit CSS** and **CSS modules** are both used in the same app
 * The support for [node-sass](https://github.com/sass/node-sass) has been removed and for good.
   Sadly, node-sass is at a dead end and so it's 1.x.
-I don't exclude updates or fixes on it but it's down in the list of my priorities.
 * `transform` now is expected to send back the CSS text in contents and anything that has to be default exported in `pluginData`.

 ### Install